a2design-inc/laravel-form-builder/readme.md

-# Laravel Form Builer
+# Laravel Form Builder

-Laravel plugin for quick form creation.
+Laravel plugin for quick form creation with Bootstrap support.

 You can show validation errors, old input values and form context based on model entity without any line of code.

 And you can simply redefine or adjust all what you want.

-## Quick example
+## Basic example

 Your code: